 Blended Learning TRACS Training has launched a unique e-learning provision for E&P clients around the world.
 Blending learning has emerged across the industry as a means of combining different learning and development methods.
-TRACS Training can efficiently combine e-learning with face-to-face events as a blended learning experience.
+TRACS Training can efficiently combine e-learning with face-to-face events as a blended learning experience and also includes facilitated online learning when required.
 TRACS Training launched its in-house e-learning platform in 2012 and by the end of the year the team at TRACS had tailored e-learning packages to accompany face-to-face and 'Open Air' events.
 We can launch our e-learning experiences from client-dedicated space on our independent platform on the net, or build direct onto a client's intranet using their preferred template.
-We are the only training provider who blends e-learning with bespoke packages for clients in-house, allowing us to significantly cut cost and turnaround time.

-What our clients say

-"I greatly appreciated your contribution to our programme for new graduates and mature hires... it was a very dynamic programme of work-place learning which we adapted as we went along.
+What our clients say "I greatly appreciated your contribution to our programme for new graduates and mature hires... it was a very dynamic programme of work-place learning which we adapted as we went along.
 You did a great job of identifying needs, and creating and then pulling together the elements of the programme.
 This went well beyond my expectations."

-Team leader Shell

-"Thank you for one of the most thought-provoking geomodelling courses I have attended in recent years.
+Team leader Shell "Thank you for one of the most thought-provoking geomodelling courses I have attended in recent years.
 I have taken an enormous amount away from this session and thank you also for your time and energy."
+Geoscientist ConocoPhillips

-Geoscientist ConocoPhillips "I would like to thank you for producing a tremendous two weeks of geoscience training for our geoscientists.
+"I would like to thank you for producing a tremendous two weeks of geoscience training for our geoscientists.
 It was great to hear how positive the group were on the course and for the significant impact it had on individuals, in their understanding of themselves and geoscience."

-Team leader BP
+Team leader

 "As usual, the scores on the evaluation forms are very good.
 This is also my impression from speaking to some of the participants.
 They all say that you are 'gifted' when it comes to presenting the material in an intuitive, interesting and useful manner."
-Training co-ordinator Statoil
+Training co-ordinator Equinor